 “I think the real question for parliament now is, can we take this step when there isn’t any real reason not to?
 I think there’s an opportunity for action, hopefully non-partisan, but we will see.”

-However, he cautioned that other Coalition members would have to be persuaded “in significant proportion” that is was the right thing to do.
+However, he cautioned that other Coalition members would need persuasion “in significant proportion” that is was the right thing to do.

-It’s not just the NSW Coalition members who need to be persuaded, NSW Labor Opposition Leader John Robertson might need some convincing too.
+It’s not just the NSW Coalition members who need persuasion.
+NSW Labor Opposition Leader John Robertson might need some convincing too.

 Mr Robertson said he wanted to “build on the in-principle support expressed by the parliamentary committee” last year but he was not unequivocal in his enthusiasm.